gunjanbaid/gunjanbaid.github.io/index.md

 <br>

 I am an MS student in computer science at UC Berkeley.
 I completed my undergraduate study at UC Berkeley in December 2016 with a double major in computer science and molecular and cell biology (biochemistry emphasis).
 I am currently doing research with the [Big Data Genomics group](http://bdgenomics.org/) in [RISELab](https://rise.cs.berkeley.edu) and am advised by [Prof. Anthony Joseph]().
-I am also involved with the Data Science Education Program at UC Berkeley as a technical lead.
+I am also involved with the Data Science Education Program at UC Berkeley as a technical lead for connector courses.

 If you want to talk, feel free to send me email me at <span class="rev">ude.yelekreb@diab_najnug</span>.